IntelligentMap/Cartographer/README.md

-Cartographer is the leading open-source JavaScript library for **mobile-friendly interactive maps**, based on [Leaflet][official website].
+Cartographer is the leading open-source JavaScript library for **mobile-friendly interactive maps**, based on Leaflet.
 Weighing just about 37 KB of gzipped JS code, it has all the mapping [features][] most developers ever need.

 Cartographer is designed with *simplicity*, *performance* and *usability* in mind.